mubasharkk/planA-task/README.md

 * The solution is built without using any framework.
 * Uses custom **PHP** with composer autoloader.
-* Minimum requirement is **PHP 8**.
+* Minimum requirement is **PHP 8.2**.
 * `illuminate/database` is only added for IDE display purpose, so it doesn't show any error.
-* There is a test csv file added for initial execution and test case varification, you can change and test it as you like.
+* There is a test csv file `dataModels.csv` added for initial execution and test case verification, you can change and test it as you like.
 There is a assumption made for the scope array to be separated with a pipe char `|` .
   * Example row: `indirect-emissions-owned|electricity,meeting-rooms`
-  * First row is calculated as headers.
+  * First row is considered as headers in the CSV file.
+* There are a things in the class `DataModelGenerator` that can be improved and additional validation can be added.
+It is still extendable/scalable.
+* As the task is simple, I tried to keep it simple.

 ## Files
 Following are the files that contains the complete functionality: